 Palo Alto's Sustainability and Climate Action Plan (S/CAP) is an ambitious plan to reduce the city and community’s greenhouse gas emissions to meet climate protection goals and also consider broader issues of sustainability, such as land use and biological resources.
 The S/CAP charts a path to a more sustainable future, find ways to improve our quality of life, grow prosperity and create a thriving and resilient community - all while dramatically reducing our carbon footprint and other environmental impacts.
 Palo Alto is already a world leader in climate protection strategies; the S/CAP will build on that leadership, and our successes exceeding the goals of our 2007 Climate Protection Plan, to create the next step -- both for our city and for the many who watch us.

-Why did we developing a Sustainability & Climate Action Plan?
+Why did we develop a Sustainability & Climate Action Plan?

 Climate change is causing sea level rise, climbing temperatures and changing rainfall patterns, which affect our ability to meet the needs of growing local and global populations.
 Major cities in our region, and many leading cities around the world, have made commitments to meet the challenge of climate change with local solutions to this global issue.
 In fact, cities around the world are leading the response to this challenge, often with more creativity and agility than national governments.
 Palo Alto is uniquely positioned to identify and create cutting-edge solutions to our shared challenge.